rgrams/defold-curved-world/readme.md

 - Backspace to toggle frustum culling on and off.
 - Enter to switch the culling frustum between the default camera frustum and an automatically-calculated one based on the current world curvature and the current camera.

+Also see [here](https://github.com/rgrams/defold-light-and-shadows-curved/) for a demo of the effect applied to Dragosha's [light and shadows](https://github.com/Dragosha/defold-light-and-shadows) example.

 ## Usage

 You can use this project as a [Library Dependency](https://defold.com/manuals/libraries/#setting-up-library-dependencies) by copying the following URL into your game.project file: